 Upper thermal limits show low levels of variation among species (Hoffmann 2010).
 Consistent with others (Goulet, Thompson, and Chapple 2017; Hangartner and Hoffmann 2016), our study showed that heat tolerance is a systematic trait manifested in the critical temperature, the fecundity at a sub-sterile temperature, the recovered fecundity and the locomotive response.
 Therefore, a modest difference in critical temperature may represent a distinct difference in overall performance when organisms are operating at real, variable temperature regimes.

 Small thermal safety margins suggest a severe threat of biotic attrition in tropical lowlands (Colwell et al. 2008; Deutsch et al. 2008; Duarte et al. 2012).
 Discussion about biotic attrition faces great uncertainty.
 The thermal niches of tropical lowland species estimated by their extant distribution may be truncated because hotter areas are unavailable for species to occupy (Feeley and Silman 2010).
 Laboratory-measured critical temperatures are sensitive to experimental conditions, making it difficult to relate these temperatures to climatological means or maxima, and thus the threat of rising temperatures (Sinclair et al. 2016).
 This study benefits from a comparative approach with detailed quantification of species with different thermal traits and distribution.
-We first showed that upland species is already constrained by lowland temperature, and also showed the marginal difference (about one degree Celsius) in upper thermal limits between lowland species and upland species.
+We first showed that upland species are already constrained by high-temperatures, and also showed the marginal difference (about one degree Celsius) in upper thermal limits between lowland species and upland species.
 Given the low evolutionary potential of the heat tolerance (Hoffmann, Chown, and Clusella-Trullas 2013), the lowland species are likely vulnerable to small amount of warming at lowland sites.
 Thus, lowland biotic attrition and upland range contraction are likely to happen with future climate change, leading to cascading effects in lowland communities and threatening endemic upland species (Freeman et al. 2018).

 2.Controversy over the contribution of abiotic and biotic factor in deciding distribution

-The idea of comparing the contribution of abiotic factor versus biotic factor in warm versus cold boundaries has a deep root since Charles Darwin but remain contested until now (Cahill et al. 2014; Hargreaves, Samis, and Eckert 2014).
+The idea of comparing the contribution of abiotic versus biotic factors in warm versus cold boundaries has a deep root since Charles Darwin but remain contested until now (Cahill et al. 2014; Hargreaves, Samis, and Eckert 2014).
 There is especially mixed evidence on the importance of heat tolerance in deciding warm boundaries (positive relationship: (Batista et al. 2018; Duarte et al. 2012; García-Robledo et al. 2016; Kellermann et al. 2012; Merrill et al. 2008); null relationship: (Gaston and Chown 1999; Huang and Tu 2008; Kimura 2004; Nowrouzi et al. 2018)).
 The discrepancy could arise from at least three reasons: geographic bias of research effort, the distinctive nature of mechanisms governing latitudinal versus elevational distribution and methodological difference when measuring traits.

 First, data available for synthetic studies is dominated by temperate latitudes in the northern hemisphere (Feeley et al. 2017) and focus on cold limits (Cahill et al. 2014).
 However, a recent synthesis of the global latitudinal trend shows that the difference in the contribution of biotic factors to warm versus cold boundaries disappears toward the equator (Paquette and Hargreaves 2021).
 Limited and mixed results from tropical systems cast great uncertainty on the importance of biotic and abiotic contribution in tropics (Cahill et al. 2014).
 Second, mechanisms governing latitudinal or altitudinal distribution patterns could be very different, indicated by that their recorded responses to past warming are very different (Chen, Hill, Ohlemüller, et al. 2011).
 Region-specific rules may emerge upon accumulating datasets from neglected locations (Duarte et al. 2012; Freeman et al. 2021).
 Comparative studies can shed light on the general relationships between biotic and abiotic factors (Amundrud and Srivastava 2020; Schemske et al. 2009; Srinivasan et al. 2018).